AlexandreKempf/HackDuck/README.md

 # TODO:
  - [ ] map over subflows ?
- - [ ] create a script to run it with HackDuck file.yaml --argsname argvalue ...
  - [ ] run it in a docker
  - [ ] save version for all requirements (needed to rerun the flow)
  - [ ] save python files inside mlruns/... and git them and save git commit